techscaleinfinite/demo3/demo-deployment/content-management-system-cms/office-suites-and-notes/libre-office-deployment.md

 And here's the fun part: It's a bit like that magical wardrobe from Narnia.
 You open it up, and suddenly, you're in a world of creativity and productivity, with tools that feel familiar, user-friendly, and ready to help you conquer that next document, spreadsheet, or presentation challenge.

-### <mark style="color:blue;">**How It Works:**</mark>
+### **How It Works:**

 Alright, let's dive into the enchanting world of LibreOffice and see how this versatile suite of office applications works its magic.

-<mark style="color:orange;">**Imagine you've got a document to create**</mark><mark style="color:orange;">.</mark> You fire up LibreOffice Writer, which is like your trusty word processor.
+**Imagine you've got a document to create**.
+You fire up LibreOffice Writer, which is like your trusty word processor.
 You type away, add some stylish formatting, insert images, and create a masterpiece.
 Behind the scenes, LibreOffice uses its open-source wizardry to handle the text, layout, and even spell-checking, making your words look as sharp as a well-tailored suit.

-<mark style="color:orange;">**Now, let's talk numbers.**</mark> You need to crunch some data for that important project.
+**Now, let's talk numbers.** You need to crunch some data for that important project.
 LibreOffice Calc steps in as your spreadsheet wizard.
 You enter your numbers, create formulas, and watch it perform mathematical feats.
 It's like having a mathematical butler who's always on point.

-<mark style="color:orange;">**But what about that upcoming presentation?**</mark> LibreOffice Impress is your ticket to creating captivating slides.
+**But what about that upcoming presentation?** LibreOffice Impress is your ticket to creating captivating slides.
 You add text, images, charts, and transitions.
 When you hit "play," it's showtime!
 Your audience will be nodding in agreement, and they won't even realize it's your secret weapon.

-<mark style="color:orange;">**The beauty of LibreOffice lies in its open-source nature.**</mark> It's not some locked-up, proprietary software; it's a collaborative playground.
+**The beauty of LibreOffice lies in its open-source nature.** It's not some locked-up, proprietary software; it's a collaborative playground.
 Developers from around the globe have chipped in to make it user-friendly, flexible, and free.
 It's a bit like an open book; you can read, write, and share your own stories.

 So, in a nutshell, LibreOffice works by giving you the tools you need to create, calculate, and captivate without the hassle of expensive licenses.
 It's the friendly neighborhood superhero of office software, making your digital tasks a breeze.\

-### <mark style="color:blue;">Steps And Procedure</mark>
+### Steps And Procedure

-*   <mark style="background-color:purple;">**This deployment utilizes the official LIBRE OFFICE Docker image.
-Here's a step-by-step guide to get you started:**</mark>
+*   **This deployment utilizes the official LIBRE OFFICE Docker image.
+Here's a step-by-step guide to get you started:**

     1. Begin by navigating to the "Create Apps" page and use the search bar to find the linuxserver/libreoffice application.
     2. Click on the "Install" button to initiate the installation process.